International Donations Program

 Founded in 2002, BWB is a business with a mission to promote literacy, where social and environmental responsibility is at the core of the business.
 Books sold on BetterWorldBooks.com help fund high-impact literacy projects in the United States and around the world, as well as being matched with a book donation to someone in need - Book for Book.
 In addition to selling books, Better World Books supports book drives and collects used books and textbooks through a network of over 2,300 college campuses and partnerships with over 4,000 libraries nationwide.
 So far, BWB has converted more than 140 million books into over $18 million in funding for literacy and education.
 In the process, we have also donated 13 million books.

-The current needs as of 10/1/2013 (from http://www.bookaid.org/publisher/the-books-we-need/).
-NOTE they focus on publisher donations, but a library of substantial size from a private donor might also be welcome.
+Book Aid International focuses on large publisher donations, but a library of substantial size from a private donor might also be welcome.
+Requesting books in the following areas:

 - Children’s books: fiction and picture books for all ages and reading abilities; simple ‘readers’; low literacy books for all ages